Skip to content

 How much should I budget for Google Ads?

 Home service businesses in growth mode typically allocate 5 to 12% of gross revenue to paid advertising across all channels combined.
-As a starting point for Google Ads specifically, a minimum of $1,000–$1,500/month in ad spend is needed to generate enough data to optimize.
-In competitive markets or high-CPC categories like roofing (average $10.70/click) or electrical ($12.18/click), $2,500–$5,000/month produces better CPLs.
+Most residential HVAC and plumbing contractors invest 8 to 12% of annual revenue in marketing across all channels, with highly competitive markets pushing that to 12 to 15%.
+As a starting point for Google Search specifically, a minimum of $1,000 to $1,500 per month in ad spend is needed to generate enough data to optimize.
+In competitive markets or high-CPC categories like roofing (average $10.70 per click) or electrical ($12.18 per click), $2,500 to $5,000 per month produces better CPLs.
 LSA budgets work differently: you set a weekly lead goal and Google charges per lead delivered, so LSA spend scales with volume rather than clicks.
 We’ll recommend a budget based on your market, your service mix, and your target cost per lead before you commit.

 What does a good cost per lead look like in home services?

 Home services CPLs vary significantly by trade and channel.
 Updated 2026 Google Ads benchmarks from tracked spend across hundreds of active contractor accounts: HVAC blended average $104, with branded campaigns at $34 per lead and non-branded searches running $149 or more during peak season.
 Plumbing non-branded average $183, based on $14.6M in tracked spend across 524 plumbing contractors through Q1 2026.
 Water heater install leads average $256.
 Within HVAC specifically, heating repair campaigns averaged $144 per lead in January 2026 with a 38.2% book rate and a $3,225 average ticket, producing a 3.69x ROAS.
 AC repair campaigns averaged $231 per lead.
 For plumbing, the median contractor converts 18.4% of leads to paying customers at a cost of $333 per acquired customer, with a $1,680 average ticket and a 5.54x ROAS on their Google Ads spend.
-Electrical $35 to $70.
+Electrical non-branded search averaged $163 per lead in January 2026 data across 173 tracked accounts, with a 41.2% book rate and a $2,491 average ticket producing a 2.92x ROAS; electrical LSA averages $39 per lead.
 Roofing $150 to $400 for full replacement leads.
 Pest control $25 to $55.
 Remodeling and kitchen or bath projects run $350 to $500 per lead.
 Kitchen and bath remodeling CPCs alone run $8 to $18 in competitive markets.
 For Local Service Ads, where you pay per lead rather than per click, CPLs are significantly lower and come with measurable book rates: HVAC LSA averaged $51 per lead in early 2026 with a 44.0% book rate and $2,110 average ticket.
 Plumbing LSA averaged $57 per lead with a 44.5% book rate and $1,714 average ticket.
+Electrical LSA averaged $39 per lead with a 41.2% book rate.
+Drain and sewer LSA averaged $59 per lead.
 Meta Ads for home services average $34 CPL overall, with landscaping around $59 and plumbing around $73.
 CPLs across all channels are rising 10 to 15% year-over-year.
 The most important metric is not CPL alone but cost per booked project: a $60 CPL that books 1 in 3 leads is far worse than an $80 CPL that books 1 in 1.5.
 Google Search ads average an 8.2% conversion rate across home services, which is among the strongest of any industry vertical.
 We track cost per booked project by campaign, keyword, and channel.

 Should I run Meta Ads for my home service business?